front-end-foundations/session1/readme.md

 ### The Box Model

 Block elements are interpreted as a box in the browser.
-Boxes have other characteristics such as padding, borders and margins.
+Boxes have properties such as padding, borders, position and margins.
 Taken together these elements form the box model.
-You can view this in the inspector.

 Try:

+- Viewing and adjusting a box in the inspector
 - Adding a 3em margin to the `em` tag with and without `display: block` and `display: inline-block`

 Let's add padding, border and override the margins.